Adriankhl/godot-llm/README.md

 * `GdLlama` node
   - function `generate_text(prompt: String) -> String`: generate text from prommpt, note that this function takes a long time to run so it is best to use this with `Thread`
   - function `stop_generate_text()`: stop text generation from the above function
-  - signal `generate_text_updated(new_text: String)`: instead of waiting the full generated text from `generate_text(prompt: String) -> String`, this signal is emited whenever a new token (part of the text sequence) is generated, which forms a stream of string
+  - signal `generate_text_updated(new_text: String)`: instead of waiting the full generated text from `generate_text(prompt: String) -> String`, this signal is emited whenever a new token (part of the text sequence) is generated, which forms a stream of strings
   - Inspector variables
     * `Model Path`: location of your gguf model
     * `Context Size`: number of tokens the model can process at a time